kshetline/tubular_time/README.md

 #### Static methods

-Compares two `DateTime` instances, or a `DateTime` instance and another date form, return a negative value when the first date is less than the second, 0 when the two are equal (for the given `resolution`), or positive when the first date is greater than the second:
+Compares two `DateTime` instances, or a `DateTime` instance and another date form, returns a negative value when the first date is less than the second, 0 when the two are equal (for the given `resolution`), or positive value when the first date is greater than the second:

 ```typescript
 static compare(d1: DateTime, d2: DateTime | string | number | Date,